 Size 6: $36 for 120 diapers (0.30/diaper)

 You can actually get access to these diapers without a Costco membership.
 I have seen them for sale on Amazon.com, Walmart.com, and on eBay.
-The prices vary, but here’s the best price I found for each size on Amazon:
+The prices vary (from platform to platform and from day to day), but you’ll see them for sale for similar prices.
+Again, remember to factor in additional costs in your per diaper breakdown, such as shipping or taxes.

 In most cases, the Costco.com price is fairly competitive with stores around the internet.
 But if you don’t have a Costco membership, paying the same price and getting free shipping from Amazon may actually be a better deal than paying for a Costco membership.
 (In addition to spending money on gas to drive to Costco, and then also buying all of the wonderful things that there are to be found within the four walls of a Costco).